 Satipanya is devoted to the practice of insight meditation, Vipassana, and the development of Contemplative Living.
-Bhante Bodhidhamma is the resident teacher.

 If you have benefited from this book and wish to support our work, please send your donation to the address below.

 Or access our website and donate on line..